 So, if you need the best, you or your loved one has a federal criminal case and are trying to figure out what a judge might sentence you to, come and sit down with me.

-A judge who decides that aggravating or mitigating circumstance exists can impose a sentence below or above the guideline range.
+A judge who decides that an aggravating or mitigating circumstance exists can impose a sentence below or above the guideline range.
 But, if they choose to depart from the guidelines, they must state their reason in writing.

 If the sentence is upwardly oriented, the defendant can appeal, and if it's downwardly oriented, the government can appeal the decision.